Best Golf Gloves Overall: Callaway OptiColor Glove

-Yes, golf gloves are necessary to keeping a firm grip on the club without slippage or sliding.
+Yes, golf gloves are necessary to keep a firm grip on the club without slippage or sliding.
 The palm side of a well-made golf glove offers a tacky surface that helps keep the lead hand in a golf swing connected to the golf club.
-It also prevents the club from twisting at impact allowing the face to stay square through the golf ball.
+It also prevents the club from twisting at impact, allowing the face to stay square through the golf ball.

 A leather-based glove offers premium performance designed to provide reliability and durability over a long life.
-In hot and humid areas, a golf glove can keep the hand dry allowing for constant contact to the grip.
+A golf glove can keep the hand dry in hot and humid areas, allowing for constant contact with the grip.

 How do I clean golf gloves?

 Golf gloves need little maintenance to keep clean, as most gloves just need a little warm water and soap to remove stains and regain its sparkling white appearance.
-Before you begin, grab a soft cloth, a small cup of warm water with a drop of dishwashing liquid.
+Before you begin, grab a soft cloth and a small cup of warm water with a drop of dishwashing liquid.

-What you do not want to do with gloves is submerge the glove in a bath of soapy water.
-Since most gloves are made from leather, allowing the glove to become completely saturated for a long duration of time will lead to the glove’s demise.
+What you do not want to do with gloves is submerge them in a bath of soapy water.
+Since most gloves are made from leather, allowing the glove to become saturated entirely for a long time will lead to the glove’s demise.
 Not only could the glove shrink, but it will also become weaker along the stitching.

 When is it appropriate to wear golf gloves?

-Golfers should wear their gloves when they are hitting full shots and when pitching the golf ball close to the green.
+Golfers should wear their gloves when hitting full shots and pitching the golf ball close to the green.
 Gloves should also be worn when the weather is cold and when you have to play in wet or rainy weather.

 Most golfers do prefer to take their golf glove off when putting because the gloves don’t allow the hands to get the best feel and response with each putt.